Apache to sell stakes in LNG projects to Woodside for $2.75 billion

 Apache will be reimbursed for its net spending on the two projects between June 30 this year and the closing date, which it estimated at $1 billion.

-(Reporting by Ashutosh Pandey in Bengaluru; Editing by Ted Kerr, Terry Wade and Leslie Adler)
+(Reporting by Ashutosh Pandey in Bengaluru and James Regan in Sydney; Editing by Ted Kerr, Terry Wade, Leslie Adler and Kenneth Maxwell)